argoproj/argo-cd/docs/user-guide/ci_automation.md

 ## Update The Local Manifests Using Your Preferred Templating Tool, And Push The Changes To Git

 !!! note
-    The use of a different git repository to hold your kubernetes manifests (separate from your application source code), is highly recommended.
+    The use of a different Git repository to hold your kubernetes manifests (separate from your application source code), is highly recommended.
 See [best practices](best_practices.md) for further rationale.